-300 5 Conclusions
+285 5 Conclusions

 Several recent studies showed that stratospheric ozone has declined in the tropics and NH throughout the 21st century, despite the overall success of the Montreal protocol in reducing ozone depletion in the SH and upper stratosphere (e.g. Ball et al., 2018, 2019; SPARC/IO3C/GAW, 2019; Bognar et al., 2022; Godin-Beekmann et al., 2022).
-The remaining negative ozone trend is thought to be caused by changes in the BDC that result in slower moving air air moving slower and deeper through the stratosphere in the NH relative to the SH (e.g., Ploeger and Garny, 2022; Strahan et al., 2020).
-The present work uses $N_2O$ observations from ACE-FTS and simulations from WACCM to account for BDC changes in the MLR used to calculate ozone trends.
+The remaining negative ozone trend is thought to be caused by changes in the BDC that result in slower moving air in the NH relative to the SH (e.g., Ploeger and Garny, 2022; Strahan et al., 2020).
+The present work uses N2O observations from ACE-FTS and simulations from

+WACCM to account for BDC changes in the MLR used to calculate ozone trends.

 Ozone trends from 2004-2018 are consistent between observations from OSIRIS and ACE-FTS.
-Trends in $O_3$ simulations from both free-running and specified dynamics WACCM runs also agree very well with the observational trends.
-In each

-- 310 caseN2O time series from both WACCM and ACE-FTS work well as a regression proxy for O3 from OSIRIS, but the ACE-FTS N2O MLR does not improve upon the results of the standard MLR when calculating WACCM O3 trends.
-For each dataset, the standard MLR results show an O3 decrease in the NH between about 10 hPa and 30 hPa, as well as O3 decrease at lower levels.
-The results of using the N2O MLR to determine stratospheric O3 trends imply that long-term circulation changes are causing O3 to increase in the NH relative to the SH.
-By using the N2O MLR instead of the standard MLR, the negative O3 trend in the - 315 NH above 30 hPa is eliminated or becomes insignificant.
-However, the N2O proxy cannot explain the negative ozone-O3 trends that are observed in the tropics below 20 hPa. time series from both WACCM and ACE-FTS work well as a regression proxy for results from the standard MLR in the NH below 30 hPa.
-In fact, our results suggest that long-term circulation changes are causing an increase in O3 from OSIRIS, but the ACE-FTS MLR does not improve upon the results of the standard MLR when calculating WACCM trends.
-The results of using the MLR to determine stratospheric ozone trends suggests that the observed - 320 decrease in the NH above below 30 hPais caused by changes in the BDC, but that the negative trendat lower levels is not.
-These .
-This transport-induced O3 increase is consistent with the HCl increase in the same region: a long-term transport slow-down causes gases with a stratospheric source and a long chemical lifetime to have an increasing trend.

-These $O_3$ trend results agree with those from Weber et al. (2022), who found that including proxies for dynamical variability in the standard MLR model increased column $O_3$ trends in the NH, but did not change column $O_3$ trends in the tropics.
-It is possible that the negative $O_3$ trend below 30 hPa is due to changes in the tropopause height, rather than in upwelling.
-Bognar et al. (2022) found that using tropopause relative coordinates reduced the significance and magnitude of the negative $O_3$ trends over 2000-2021 in the tropics, up to 7 km above the tropopause.
-The N2O proxy cannot account for changes in the tropopause height because N2O is relatively inert in both the upper troposphere and lower stratosphere (ie. Figure 2, the N2O trend in the tropical stratosphere below 50 hPa is the same as the surface N2O trend).
-It should also be noted that our results differ from
+Trends in O_3 simulations from both free-running and specified dynamics WACCM runs also agree very well with the observational trends.
+In each case, the standard MLR results show an O_3 decrease in the NH between about 10 hPa and 30 hPa, as well as O_3 decrease at lower levels.
+By using the N2O MLR instead of the standard MLR, the negative O_3 trend in the NH above 30 hPa is eliminated or becomes insignificant.
+However, the N_2O proxy cannot explain the negative ozone trends that are observed in the tropics below 20 hPa.
+N_2O time series from both WACCM and ACE-FTS work well as a regression proxy for O_3 from OSIRIS, but the ACE-FTS N_2O MLR does not improve upon the results of the standard MLR when calculating WACCM O_3 trends.
+The results of using the N_2O MLR to determine stratospheric ozone trends suggests that the observed O_3 decrease in the NH above 30 hPa is caused by changes in the BDC, but that the negative O_3 trend at lower levels is not.
+These results agree with those from Weber et al. (2022), who found that including proxies for dynamical variability in the standard MLR model increased column O_3 trends in the NH, but did not change column O_3 trends in the tropics.
+It is possible that the negative O_3 trend below 30 hPa is due to changes in the tropopause height, rather than in upwelling.
+Bognar et al. (2022) found that using tropopause relative coordinates reduced the significance and magnitude of the negative O_3 trends over 2000-2021 in the tropics, up to 7